skip to Main Content

-utorily entitled to fair and reasonable compensation will find themselves faced with the decision to either take on the difficult and time-consuming position as guardian for free or turn down the position altogether.
-The implications of this decision may be devastating for many incapacitated persons who are on Medicaid and in need of a qualified guardian.
-It’s a tough job, and apparently the court thinks someone’s got to do it – for free.
+In 2014, a U.S. district court nearly eliminated some guardians’ ability to be fairly compensated.
+Many diligent and qualified guardians statutorily entitled to fair and reasonable compensation found themselves faced with the decision to either take on the difficult and time-consuming position of guardian for free or turn down the position altogether.
+The decision affected incapacitated persons on Medicaid in need of a qualified guardian.
+As New York elder law attorneys, we found this case upsetting.

 In Williams v.
-Shah (E.D.N.Y., No. 12–CV–3953 (RRM)(RML), March 30, 2014), a group of Medicaid recipients who have guardians filed a class action against the state, arguing that guardianship-related fees and expenses should be deducted from their income when calculating the NAMI.
-The recipients argued that the funds used to pay the guardians must be drawn from assets allocated to the NAMI, which causes the recipients to incur potential liability for nursing home charges.
-The recipients also argued that since the law provides that a guardian who is appointed by a state court is entitled to reasonable compensation, the lack of funds to pay the guardian as a result of the NAMI will reduce the potential for a qualified guardian.
+Shah (E.D.N.Y., No. 12–CV–3953), a group of Medicaid recipients with guardians filed a class action against the state, arguing that guardianship-related fees and expenses should be deducted when calculating Net Available Monthly Income (NAMI).
+Otherwise, they would be potentially liable for nursing home charges.
+They also argued the guardians are legally appointed by a state court and entitled to reasonable compensation.

-The U.S. District Court for the Eastern District of New York ruled that the recipients who brought the suit lacked standing.
-However, the court unnecessarily stated that even if the Medicaid recipients had standing, guardianship expenses are not a part of the personal needs allowance.
-This means that Medicaid recipients are not entitled to have guardianship fees deducted from their income for the purposes of determining the amount of monthly income available to pay the nursing home.
+However, the U.S. District Court for the Eastern District of New York ruled that the recipients who brought the suit lacked standing, a fundamental constitutional requirement that the court stated “prevents courts from unnecessarily reaching legal issues…” yet the court stated that even if the recipients had standing, the guardianship expenses are not a part of the personal needs allowance.
+In other words, Medicaid recipients aren’t entitled to have guardianship fees deducted from their income to determine the monthly funds available to pay nursing home costs.

 This Post Has 0 Comments